-All concerns, discussions and decisions made, and the reasons for those decisions, will be recorded in writing on the school's CPOMS system.
+All concerns, discussions and decisions made, and the reasons for those decisions, will be recorded in writing on the agreed reporting form (Appendix L).
 If this is unavailable, information will be recorded on the agreed reporting form (Appendix L) which will then be added to CPOMS.
 Each record should include:

-- A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of each action taken, decisions reached and the outcome

-- Information from a child written verbatim - Date and signature / record of who completed the record
+- A clear and comprehensive summary of the concern - A list of any actions taken immediately in response to the incident or concern - Details of how the concern is to be/was followed up and resolved - A note of each action taken, decisions reached and the outcome - Information from a child written verbatim - Date and signature/record of who completed the record